jch/personal-finance/README.md

 * Never keep a balance on credit cards, autopay everything in full
 * Ask for a credit increase every 6 months
 * Refinance for a lower interest rate on mortgages or large loans
+* Extra principal payments earn an instant ROI equal to your interest rate times 1+(your tax rate).
+It is hard to guarantee a 6% ROI annually on any investment.
+Prepay when possible.
+* Get to 22% equity and drop PMI.

 ## Short term savings